AlekzNet/Cisco-ASA-ACL-toolkit/README.md

 ## Examples

 Show the amount of matching ACLs for the IPs found in the source and destination.
 See asasearch.sh for used parameters.
-The script processes 3mln entries in ~7min (two passes).
+The script processes 4.5mln entries in ~7min (two passes: one for source, one for destination).

 ```txt
 ./asasearch.sh 10.1.0.0/16